Iris1z/SOCIOL273L/README.md

 # create a new branch
 git checkout -b new_branch
 git push -u origin new_branch
-/ when you create a new branch on your local machine, Git does not know where to send those tracked changes because that branch is only on your local machine.
+when you create a new branch on your local machine, Git does not know where to send those tracked changes because that branch is only on your local machine.
-So git push is needed/
+So git push is needed
 git push -u origin new_branch

 # make changes and merge
-/ in repo's new branch make changes, go to pull request, merge changes / / in terminal, pull to get the changes to the local. / git pull
+in repo's new branch make changes, go to pull request, merge changes in terminal, pull to get the changes to the local git pull